sheldonhull/sheldonhull.github.io/_posts/2019-02-07-getting-started-with-stream-analytics.md

 Application insights is integrated into your application and is sending the results to Azure.
 In my case, it was blob storage.
 This can compromise your entire insights history.

-Application Insights has some nice options to visualize data, grafana included among them.
+Application Insights has some nice options to visualize data, Grafana included among them.
 However, the data retention as of this time is still set to 90 days.
 This means historical reporting is limited, and you'll need to utilize `Continous Export` in the Application Insights settings to stream out the content into blob storage to

 # The process